The Ultimate Car Loan Application Guide

 Be Wary of 0% Financing

 It’s generally accepted that 0% financing is widely regarded as an advertising gimmick that automobile brands use to lure in customers.
-While many dealerships offer this type of financing, they are not always easy or the best option for the first-time buyer, especially if they can be avoided.
+While many dealerships offer this type of financing, they are not always easy or the best option for a first-time buyer, especially if they can be avoided.

 Most car buyers will not qualify for these loans, and it’s estimated roughly 10% of applicants qualify.
 If you pass the credit check to achieve this variety of loan, it still might not be worth it in the long run.
 Additionally, these loans tend to have a shorter timeline which means higher monthly payments.
 You can also forget about cash-back rebates or any sort of wiggle room in regards to negotiating the price.